Download PDF version of guide for print

 Congressional Record

 Since 1873, congressional debates have been published in the Congressional Record, which appears first on a daily basis, then is recompiled into annual bound volumes at the end of each session of Congress (known as the "permanent," or "bound" edition).
-There are separate Bluebook citation formats (Rule 13.5) for the daily and permanent editions of the Congressional Record; cite to the daily edition only if the material has not yet appeared in the permanent volume.
+There are separate Bluebook citation formats (Rule 13.5) for the daily and permanent editions of the Congressional Record; researchers should cite to the daily edition only if the material has not yet appeared in the permanent volume.

 Pre-1873 Sources